harshit-wadhwani/Depression-analysis-using-tweets/README.md

 # Depression Analysis using tweets

+NOTE :- Twiter api has been deprecated and so is this project, that means it does not work anymore.

 This app extracts last 100 tweets of the user by their username, it than predict the user Depression, it also creates a word cloud of their tweets.